Year 1 - The Sea Turtles

 Trustworthy Turtles - We are terrific and talented, We always try our best!

-We are going to be learning about China and Dragons
+This half term we are going to be learning about the UK

 We have been using Phonics Play in class and the children really enjoy the games.
 If you want to play the games we are working on level 5 and have recently looked at level 5a weeks 1-4; covering the split digraphs a_e, e_e, u_e, i-e and o-e.
 The website can be found here - https://www.phonicsplay.co.uk/